Are you using testimonials in your marketing? If not, you’re missing out on a powerful tool that could boost your

 If they do send a written one, we offer them a free upgrade if they record a video talking about their experience.
 Incentivizing has proven very effective for us and, in the case of software and information, most upgrades have a $0 marginal cost, so it’s a win-win.

 Gael Breton is the founder of Authority Hacker, the place to learn how to build ethical authority publishing businesses without B.S.
 Authority Hacker also field tests most popular marketing tools in real life.

-What if you don’t get the testimonial you want first time round?
+What if you don’t get the testimonial you want the first time around?
 Gael Breton shares his follow-up technique:

 3. Improve, Then Ask Again